defold/doc/docs/en/tutorials/runner.md

 Let's take the first baby steps and create an arena for our character, or rather a piece of scrolling ground.
 We do this in a few steps.
 If you haven't already, download the following zip package containing all the assets you need.

-<a class="btn btn-primary btn-xs-block btn-icon" href="games/getting-started-assets.zip">Download asset package<span aria-hidden="true" class="icon icon-download"></span></a>
+<a class="btn btn-primary btn-xs-block btn-icon" href="//storage.googleapis.com/defold-doc/assets/runner-assets.zip">Download asset package<span aria-hidden="true" class="icon icon-download"></span></a>

-1. Import the image assets into the project by dragging the "ground01.png" and "ground02.png" image files into a suitable location in the project, for instance a new folder called "images" inside the "main" folder.
+1. Import the image assets into the project by dragging the *ground01.png* and *ground02.png* image files into a suitable location in the project, for instance a new folder called *images* inside the *main* folder.
-2. Create a new *Atlas* file to hold the ground textures (right-click a suitable folder, for instance the "main" folder, in the *Project Explorer* and select <kbd>New ▸ Atlas File</kbd>).
-Name the atlas file "level.atlas".
+2. Create a new *Atlas* file to hold the ground textures (right-click a suitable folder, for instance the *main* folder, in the *Project Explorer* and select <kbd>New ▸ Atlas File</kbd>).
+Name the atlas file *level.atlas*.

   ::: sidenote
   An *Atlas* is a file that combines a set of separate images into one larger image file.
 The reason for doing that is to save space and also to gain performance.
 You can read more about Atlases and other 2D graphics features in the [2D graphics documentation](/manuals/2dgraphics).